Cyrus2D/FoxsyCyrus2DBase/README.md

 - `moving_save_energy`: save energy level (default: 60) [0 to 100]
 - `pressing` : 0 or 1 - 0 means no pressing and 1 means pressing
 - `offside_trap`: 0 or 1 - 0 means no offside trap and 1 means offside trap
+- `aggressiveness`: 0 to 1 - 0.5 means no, 0.5 to 1 means more aggresive and 0 to 0.5 means less

 ### Json Form Schema
 ```json